21

 The criteria are organised in correspondance to a point system.
 To obtain the classification, the hotel is audited by a professional who checks 243 criteria.
 In the case of 4 and 5 star hotels, some criteria will be checked during a mystery visit.

-The criteria are classified into 3 areas:
+The criteria are divided into 3 categories:

 1. Equipment